aridoutofrange/aridoutofrange/README.md

-- 👋 Hi, I’m @honeypotalert
+- 👋 Hi, I'm Ramadhirra
 - 👀 I’m interested in robotics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning mechatronics and AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 You can email me at ramadhirraazzahraputri@upi.edu

 <!---
 honeypotalert/honeypotalert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.